rust-embedded/discovery/src/appendix/2-how-to-use-gdb/README.md

 ## General Debugging

 > **NOTE:** Many of the commands you see below can be executed using a short form.
 For example, `continue` can simply be used as `c`, or `break $location` can be used as `b $location`.
-Once you have experience with the commands below, try to see how short you can get the commands to go before GDB doesn't recognize it!
+Once you have experience with the commands below, try to see how short you can get the commands to go before GDB doesn't recognize them!

 ### Dealing with Breakpoints